AidanSmiley/bones/README.md

 # bones
 Implementation of forward Kinematics in C++ with openGL.
-The implementation is in Boneanimation.cpp, all other files were provided by the professor.
+The implementation is in Bone_Animation.cpp, all other files were provided by the professor.